For Karoline Klever, life could have been very different.

 Focused on studying medicine after high school, she was convinced that the path she wanted to take in life was one that lead to medical school, with ambitions to become a doctor.
 But after not getting into the university she initially wanted, a new path emerged.

-Now a Cloud Solution Architect at Microsoft Norway (and one of Norway’s Top 50 women in technology), Karoline’s foray into the world of technology is an interesting one, and one worth sharing with today’s girls and young women – especially as technology becomes an exponentially more important part of our personal and professional lives.
+Now a Senior Program Manager at Microsoft Development Center Norway (and one of Norway’s Top 50 women in technology), Karoline’s foray into the world of technology is an interesting one, and one worth sharing with today’s girls and young women – especially as technology becomes an exponentially more important part of our personal and professional lives.

 The first steps